BikS2013/rating-dashboard/README.md

 - TypeScript
 - Tailwind CSS for styling
 - Chart.js with react-chartjs-2 for visualizations
-- Lucide React for icons
+- Font Awesome for icons
 - Vite for build tooling

 ## Project Structure